 In Bangladesh, Ministry of Finance (MOF) is the supreme authority to target tax revenue.
 Before every budget preparation, Ministry of Finance (MOF) sets tax revenue as a budgetary target, but tax effort depends on the accuracy in forecasting method and the institutional efficiency of tax collection authority, i.e. National Board of Revenue, Bangladesh (NBR).
-Thus, favorable tax revenue performance is determined by the consistent coherent performance of these two institutions simultaneously.
-Over the last five years, Bangladesh has performed well to enhance its tax revenue efforts; though it is still low compared to other similar countries from the perspective of economic development; Bangladesh is even in the bottom half among South Asian countries in this context (Appendix A. Table 01).
+Thus, favorable tax revenue performance is determined by the consistent coherence performance of these two institutions simultaneously.
+Over the last five years, Bangladesh has performed well to enhance its tax revenue efforts; though it is still low compared to other similar countries from the perspective of economic development; Bangladesh is even in the bottom half among South Asian countries on this context (Appendix A. Table 01).

 Though Bangladesh is on the right track in meeting tax revenue targets; the gap between targeted and actual tax revenue still exists which are fairly large and remains to be volatile in its pattern.
-Based on the tax revenue data reported by Ministry of Finance, Bangladesh, it has been calculated that the average tax gap1 lies between 8-12 billion taka for the fiscal year 2005 to 2012 (Appendix B Figure 01).
-These patterns have been attributed to weak institutional capacity to set targets, which may be one of the causes of inaccuracy of tax revenue projection during pre-budget.
+Based on the tax revenue data reported by Ministry of Finance, Bangladesh, it has been calculated that the average tax gap lies between 8-12 billion taka for the fiscal year 2005 to 2012 (Appendix B Figure 01).
+These patterns have been attributed to weaken institutional capacity to set targets, which may be one of the causes of inaccuracy of tax revenue projection during pre-budget.

-Tax revenue buoyancy in Bangladesh is still more than one, tax efforts is below one, which explains why Bangladesh has the potential to enhance tax effort through reforming the tax system.
-Although government of Bangladesh has taken various initiatives to modernize tax system through tax automation, lack of institutional capacity to collect tax revenue is still one of
+Tax revenue buoyancy in Bangladesh is still more than unity, tax efforts is below unity, which explains Bangladesh has the potential to enhance tax effort through reforming the tax system.

-1 Tax gap is defined as the difference between targeted and actual tax revenue.
+&lt;sup>4 Tax gap is defined as the difference between targeted and actual tax revenue.